This comprehensive tour of China visits

 tomb of Emperor Jingdi (Hanyangling), then fly

-Take a cruise down the Li river, past a landscape
+Morning cruise down the Li river, past a

-Morning tour to visit Jinli Street and the Wenshu
+Afternoon visit to Jinli Street and the Wenshu

 Morning visit to the Giant Panda Research Base.

 transfer to a local restaurant for a traditional

 Victoria Jenna* (or similar) for a 3-night cruise to